 July 29, 2008

-50 Ways to Foster a Sustainable Culture of Innovation
+50 Ways to Foster a Culture of Innovation

-And so, to help you on your way, here's Idea Champions' list of 50 things you can do to foster a culture of innovation.
+And so, to help you focus your efforts, here's Idea Champions' list of 50 things you can do to foster a culture of innovation.

 1. Remember that innovation requires no fixed rules or templates -- only guiding principles.
-Creating a more innovative culture is an organic and creative act.
+Creating a more innovative culture is a creative act.

 2. Wherever you can, whenever you can, always drive fear out of the workplace.
 Fear is "Public Enemy #1" of an innovative culture.